 How many eggs you use for this casserole depends on the dish you have as well, but 5 medium eggs should do, since I always like to add some milk to the beaten eggs, it takes away that "eggy" taste.

-How to make a ham and broccoli casserole
+Step-by-step photos and instructions to make ham and broccoli casserole

 This dish is so simple to make, but so so delicious.
 I kept my casserole on the healthy, low-carb side, but you can also add some carbs to it, potatoes and pasta being the best choices.
 Just make sure they are both cooked before the dish goes in the oven, otherwise they will not have time to cook once added to the other ingredients.